Take time from your visit to Tenerife to explore the peaceful haven of the Botanical Garden in Puerto de la Cruz.

 I found it fascinating to see trees growing out in the open that usually I would only see in glasshouses.
 Towering palm trees, citrus trees, even a banana tree.

-There were a few examples of fig trees, and I came across this one very early on in our visit.
+There were a few examples of fig trees, and I came across this one very early on in my visit.

 At that point it was the largest fig tree that I had seen.
 I spent quite some time looking around this tree, fascinated by its complex trunk and the air roots wending their way down to the ground.